RosevearCreations/yw/DATABASE_STRUCTURE.md

 # DATABASE_STRUCTURE.md
-# YWI HSE Safety System Database Structure
+# YWI HSE Safety System — Database Structure Reference

-This document describes the database structure used by the YWI HSE Safety System.
+This document describes the current database and storage structure expected by the YWI HSE Safety System.

-It is intended to help developers, administrators, and AI assistants understand the purpose of each table, the expected columns, and how records relate to one another.
+It is intended to help developers, administrators, and AI assistants understand the data model used by the frontend and Supabase backend.

+This document should stay aligned with the live schema and current frontend expectations.

 ---

-## Overview

-The database is built around a central submission model.

-Core ideas:
+# Database Platform

+Database engine:

+**Supabase Postgres**

+Related services:

-- users authenticate with Supabase Auth
+- Supabase Auth
-- app-specific user data is stored in `profiles`
-- safety forms are stored in `submissions`
-- reviews are stored in `submission_reviews`
-- uploaded image metadata is stored in `submission_images`
-- sites and assignments support access management
+- Supabase Storage
+- Supabase Edge Functions

 ---

+# Database Design Goals

+The database supports:

+- authenticated users
+- role-based access
+- site-based records
+- form submissions
+- review workflows
+- evidence image tracking
+- admin management of users, sites, and assignments

+The current model is designed around a flexible `submissions` table with related supporting tables.

+---

-## Core Tables
+# Main Tables

-The current system uses these primary tables:
+Current expected main tables:

 - `profiles`
 - `sites`